-Rossa di Milano  S 🌞 🖾 (intermediate to long day) 110 days.
+RED WETHERSFIELD (long day) 100 days [Developed by farmers in Wethersfield, CT; grown by Jefferson at Monticello.]
+Large, flattened globes with deep purple-red skin.
+Fairly firm, pink-tinged white flesh with red concentric circles.
+Fine pungent flavor, a good keeper. #66105 Pkt \$3.50 Rossa di Milano 🔾 S 🌞 🏖 (intermediate to long day) 110 days.
 Italian heirloom onion with sweet white flesh and beautiful bright red/purple skins.
-These distinctively flattened barrel shaped onions store exceptionally well and make a tasty addition to any savory dish. #66112 Pkt \$3.75; #66112D (14 g) \$11.25
+These distinctively flattened barrel shaped onions store exceptionally well and make a tasty addition to any savory dish. #66112 Pkt \$3.75; #66112D (14g) \$11.25

-BACK!
-TEXAS EARLY GRANO OG 🌞 🖾 (short day) [1933, Texas heirloom, "The Mother of All Sweet Onions. "] This Vidalia-type onion is a good choice for the Mid-Atlantic and the South.
+TEXAS EARLY GRANO OG# (short day) [1933, Texas heirloom, "The Mother of All Sweet Onions."]
+This Vidalia-type onion is a good choice for the Mid-Atlantic and the South.
 Best started in the fall or winter and transplanted in early spring.
 Large top-shaped bulbs, thin skin, soft white flesh, with sweet mild flavor.
 Good resistance to splitting.
-Short keeper. #66104 Pkt \$3.50

-WALLA WALLA SWEET 🔀 (intermediate to long day) 110 days.
+Short keeper. #66104 Pkt \$3.75 WALLA WALLA SWEET 🏅 (intermediate to long day) 110 days.
 [1890 Italian heirloom via WA state.]

 This is the sweet onion for gardeners in the Mid-Atlantic and Northeast who have trouble growing short day Vidalia types.
 These onions are more cold hardy and can still produce large onions with sweet white succulent flesh in soil enriched with plenty of compost or other organic matter.
-Large 4-6 in. bulbs with light brown skin and upright necks that dry down nicely. #66111 Pkt \$2.75 Yellow of Parma 🔀 (Dorata di Parma) (long day) 110 days.
+Large 4-6 in. bulbs with light brown skin and upright necks that dry down nicely. #66111 Pkt \$3.00

+YELLOW OF PARMA 🔀 (Dorata di Parma) (long day) 110 days.
 [Brought to Parma, Italy in 1896 by a seedsman from nearby Pavia.]
 Large white globes with golden skin, excellent storage variety.
-One of the best in our 2011 onion trials. #66110 Pkt \$3.25
+One of the best in our 2011 onion trials. #66110 Pkt \$3.50 Seasonally shipped Onion Bulbs are on the next page (p.
+34).